danielj9404/github-tutorial/README.md

 ## Repository Setup
 Initialize
 In order to set up a repository follow these steps.
-1. Then put `git init` it initializes the directory and is only done once.
+1. Then put `git init` it initializes the directory and is only done once and also initializes and empty git repository into git repository.
 2. Make a repository by typing `mkdir` which make a new repository, then type the name that you want to give that file so you can remember which file is which when trying to find a subject for a specific work.
 3. Then you type `cd (name of the file)`,`cd` makes you go inside the repository, type `pwd`, it helps you see in which file you are currently working on.
 4. After you finish your work or want to save it to github to save your work you put `git add README` which means you are adding changes to the repository.